 Signs your plant needs repotting include:

-• The soil dries out very quickly after watering.
+- The soil dries out very quickly after being watered.

 How to Repot

-• Water lightly after repotting to help the roots settle.
+- Water it lightly after you’ve finished repotting it as it will help the roots settle.

 8. Propagate for Fresh Starts